Colin-Kohli/rss-inactivity/README.md

 # rss-inactivity

-Hi Metabolon!
-Thanks for taking a look at my code!

 RSS-inactivity is a tool for identifying RSS feeds from a dictionary with inactivity greater than a given number of days.